aroeh/dotnet-webapi-controllers/README.md

 - HSTS Security Headers
 - using http files and external variables
 - Docker container and Docker Compose
+- Utilizing global usings in unit tests
-- XUnit tests - including global usings
+- XUnit tests - tests on all classes
-- NUnit tests - including global usings
+- NUnit tests - only on controllers to show syntax
+- MSTest tests - only on controllers to show syntax
 - Collecting Coverage Locally without needing Visual Studio Enterprise
+- TODO: Open API Documentation on endpoints

 # Dependencies
 - MongoDB